Home · General Resources · Legal Profession (70 sites)

 Legal Services Board

-The Legal Services Board (LSB) is the single "oversight regulator" for the legal profession in England and Wales.
-It oversees those bodies designated Approved Regulators which directly regulate solicitors, barristers, legal executives, licensed conveyancers, patent and trade mark attorneys, notaries and costs lawyers.
-It was created under the Legal Services Act 2007 and became fully operational on 1 January 2010.
+The Legal Services Board (LSB) became fully operational on 1 January 2010 as the single “oversight regulator” for the legal profession in England and Wales.
+It oversees those bodies designated Approved Regulators which directly regulate providers of legal services, including solicitors, barristers, legal executives, licensed conveyancers, patent and trade mark attorneys, notaries, costs lawyers and chartered accountants.
 The site includes background information on the creation of the LSB, a list of the Approved Regulators, FAQs, consultations, news and press releases.

 Malaysian Bar